ALotOfVideos/stats/README.md

 1. Install dependencies: `pip install toml`.
 Consider using a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
     - for Prometheus: `pip install prometheus_client`
     - for TimescaleDB: install the PostgreSQL development package (e.g. `libpq-dev` on Debian/Ubuntu, `libpqxx-devel` on Fedora) and `pip install psycopg2`
-1. Copy `config.toml.example` to `config.toml`.
+1. Copy `documentation/config.toml.example` to `config.toml`.
 Modify it to your needs and list the games and mods you want to track.
 Read the comments for more information on how to format your settings.
 1. Get an API key from https://www.nexusmods.com/users/myaccount?tab=api and save it to your `config.toml`.
 Take care that nobody but you can access your API key!

 ## Usage

+The recommended setup is to set up `timescaledb_exporter.py` for use with timescaleDB and Grafana.

 To print stats to stdout once (e.g. testing your setup), run `./crawler.py`, or pipe to file: `./crawler.py > crawler.out`.